 10. Automatic item disapprovals due to a policy violation

 Unfortunately, Channable hasn’t yet been able to develop to the extent that it can identify what items violate Google’s policies.
 So you’ll have to read through their policy guidelines to see why your item was disapproved.
 Naturally, once it’s been identified you can always use Channable rules to exclude that particular EAN code or product group.

 Hopefully, now your connection to Google Shopping will be even better.
 If you want to connect to Google Shopping with Channable but don’t already have an account, just sign up for free here.
 Build your connection to Google Shopping to perfection in your own time and only choose a subscription when you’re ready to go live.
 If you experience any Google Merchant Center errors that aren’t mentioned above, you’re always welcome to contact Channable’s technical support team.

 Channable and Store Growers discussed these points in a knowledge session and shared even further insight into how important it is to solve disapproved items.
-You can sign up to watch the knowledge session here.
+You can watch the knowledge session here.